USGS-R/RSurvey/README.md

     > install.packages('RSurvey')

+In addition to the required packages, RSurvey uses functions in a number of recommended packages:
+[rgdal](http://cran.r-project.org/web/packages/rgdal/index.html "rgdal")
+for shapefile support,
+[dichromat](http://cran.r-project.org/web/packages/dichromat/index.html "dichromat")
-Install optional R packages [rgdal](http://cran.r-project.org/web/packages/rgdal/index.html "rgdal") for shapefile support, [dichromat](http://cran.r-project.org/web/packages/dichromat/index.html "dichromat") for color-blind safe palettes, and [tripack](http://cran.r-project.org/web/packages/tripack/index.html "tripack") for auto-cropping:
+for color-blind safe palettes, and [tripack](http://cran.r-project.org/web/packages/tripack/index.html "tripack") for auto-cropping.

-    > install.packages(c('rgdal', 'dichromat', 'tripack'))

 Note that 'tripack' has a restricted licence which explicitly forbids commercial use.
+If any of these recommended packages are missing, RSurvey will offer to install them when it first starts up.

 Support for displaying table data is provided by [tktable](http://tktable.sourceforge.net/ "tktable"),